squaresausage/Open-Source-PC110/README.md

 Flash dump of M38224M6HP and M38813E4HP.

-Schematic for the motherboard.
+Schematic for the motherboard and PSU module.

-Schematic for other modules is in development.
+Schematic for other modules is in progress.

 # How can you help?

 Help by reviewing the PCB layout and reporting bugs/issues

-Help with the schematic development
+Help with verification of the layout and schematic

 Help with finding missing datasheets